-37. As described below, evidence demonstrates that along with these common brain and life-history characteristics, elephants share many behavioural and intellectual capacities with humans, including: self-awareness, empathy, awareness of death, intentional communication, learning, memory, and categorisation abilities.
-Many of these capacities have previously been considered - erroneously - to be uniquely human, and each is fundamental to and characteristic of autonomy and self-determination.
+37. As described below, evidence demonstrates that along with these common brain and life-history characteristics, elephants share many behavioural and intellectual capacities with humans, including: self-awareness, awareness of death, empathy, intentional communication, learning, memory, and categorisation abilities.
+Many of these capacities have previously been considered - erroneously - to be uniquely human, and each relates to autonomy and self-determination.